World leaders pledge to redouble pandemic fight at special APEC meeting

 WELLINGTON (Reuters) -Leaders of the Asia-Pacific trade group APEC, including U.S. President Joe Biden, Russia's Vladimir Putin, and China's Xi Jinping, pledged on Friday to work to expand sharing and manufacturing of COVID-19 vaccines to fight the global pandemic.

-In a statement after a virtual meeting of the group chaired by New Zealand, the leaders, struggling to tame outbreaks that have been made worse by the Delta variant, said they would encourage the voluntary transfer of vaccine production technologies "on mutually agreed terms" as the region prepared for future health shocks.
+The leaders, struggling to tame outbreaks exacerbated by the Delta variant of coronavirus, said they would encourage the voluntary transfer of vaccine production technologies "on mutually agreed terms" as the region prepared for future health shocks.

+"The pandemic continues to have a devastating impact on our region's people and economies," the leaders said in a joint statement issued after a virtual meeting chaired by New Zealand.

 The APEC leaders met virtually to discuss collective actions to navigate the COVID-19 pandemic and its economic impacts.